ileskaa/robo-man/README.md

 pip install pygame
 ```

-To run the game, open a terminal inside the app folder, and type
+To run the game, open a terminal inside the app directory, and type
 ```
 python3 main.py
 ```